addthis/fluxthis.io/docs/controller-views.md

 This function will be called when any dependant store fires a change event.
 In the built-in stores, change events are fired any time a private function is called (their purpose is changing data).

+Don't worry if you chain private function calls, they will be batched and only cause the component to update once in a single dispatch.

 #### getInitialState()